-When investigating the stability of cognitive abilities, four different types of stability can be distinguished (Breit, Scherrer, & Preckel, 2021; Fryer & Elliot, 2007): mean-level change, ipsative continuity, individual-level change, and rank-order stability.
-First, mean-level change describes the average change in a score over time.
-Cognitive ability generally increases during childhood and adolescence (e.g., McArdle et al., 2002; Schroeders et al., 2015), with abilities that require effortful processing (e.g., Fluid Reasoning, Learning Efficiency, Processing Speed, Visual Processing, Working Memory Capacity) increasing faster than knowledge-based abilities (e.g., Comprehension Knowledge) (Baltes et al., 1999).
-After young adulthood, effortfulprocessing-based abilities begin to decrease whereas Comprehension Knowledge increases further into late adulthood and only declines toward the end of life (Horn & Cattell, 1967; Tucker-Drob et al., 2022; Wang & Kaufman, 1993).
-These changes may not be independent, but instead linked through developmental couplings between different cognitive abilities (e.g., Li et al., 2004).
+adulthood and only declines toward the end of life (Horn & Cattell, 1967; Tucker-Drob et al., 2022; Wang & Kaufman, 1993).
+These changes may not be independent but instead linked through developmental couplings between different cognitive abilities (e.g., Li et al., 2004).
 Interindividual variance in early cognitive development or cognitive aging (Lövdén et al., 2005) is not captured by this type of stability.
-Second, ipsative continuity represents the stability of an individual's configuration of different scores - their ability profile - over time.
-Research on age differentiation effects has shown that the strength of cognitive profiles remains relatively uniform across childhood and adolescence and decreases towards the end of life (Breit, Brunner, et al., 2022).
-There is some tentative evidence that cognitive ability profiles have little temporal stability in low-ability samples (McDermott et al., 1992; Watkins & Smith, 2013) but moderate stability in high-ability samples (Breit, Scherrer, & Preckel, 2021).
-Third, individuallevel change represents the change in a test score of an individual.
+Second, ipsative continuity represents the stability of an individual's configuration of different scores-their ability profile-over time.
+Research on age differentiation effects has shown that the strength of cognitive profiles remains relatively uniform across childhood and adolescence and decreases toward the end of life (Breit, Brunner, et al., 2022).
+There is some tentative evidence that cognitive ability profiles have little temporal stability in low-ability samples (McDermott et al., 1992; Watkins & Smith, 2013) but moderate stability in high-ability samples (Breit, Scherrer, et al., 2021).
+Third, individual-level change represents the change in the test score of an individual.
 Individual-level change is directly relevant to many practical applications of cognitive ability testing that involve the placement of an individual in an appropriate educational, vocational, or social environment.
-If an individual exhibits substantial change in their abilities in any direction, the selected environment may become inappropriate (Cronbach & Snow, 1977).
+If an individual exhibits a substantial change in their abilities in any direction, the selected environment may become inappropriate (Cronbach & Snow, 1977).
 Nevertheless, individual-level change is rarely investigated directly in cognitive ability research.
 Instead, research mostly focuses on the last and most relevant stability to the present work, rank-order stability, also known as differential continuity.
-It represents the stability of individual differences in cognitive ability and is usually assessed with test-retest Pearson product-moment correlations (e.g., Breit, Scherrer, & Preckel, 2022).
+It represents the stability of individual differences in cognitive ability and is usually assessed with test-retest Pearson product-moment correlations (e.g., Breit, Scherrer, et al., 2022).
 With the investigation of rank-order correlations and potential influencing factors, one investigates individual differences in cognitive development over the life span (Deary, 2014).
 Rank-order stability analyses can also be regarded as an indirect analysis of the frequency of substantial individual-level change.
-If a sizable percentage of individuals in a sample exhibit large changes in cognitive ability over time, this will affect the overall rank-order.
+If a sizable percentage of individuals in a sample exhibit large changes in cognitive ability over time, this will affect the overall rank order.
 Analogously, a high rank-order stability indicates that the proportion of individuals with major changes relative to other individuals is low.